uafgeotools/vmod/README.md

 ## Stress calculations:

-VMOD allows to calculate Coulomb stress changes for forward models in the notebook [Coulomb stress changes](CFS.ipynb)
+VMOD allows to calculate Coulomb stress changes for forward models in the notebook [Coulomb stress changes](CFS.ipynb) and the magnitude and orientation of [principal stresses](Principal_Stresses.ipynb)

 ## Add new datatype: